-COVID-19 Update: With the lifting of the visitor quarantine on September 1 for those with negative tests, most of our activities will reopen for September.
+COVID-19 Update: With the lifting of the visitor quarantine on October 15 for those with negative tests, many of our activities are operating or will be soon.
 Please check our booking calendars.
-Details about any changes will be added to our activity pages when they are announced, or emailed to those who have already booked.

 Experience an authentic Hawaiian lu’au at the renovated historical grounds on prime oceanfront property in the heart of Kona.
 Hosted by the Courtyard King Kamehameha's Kona Beach Hotel, you’ll enjoy a torch-lit evening of tasty Hawaiian cuisine and drinks, a display of authentic Polynesian activities, and stunning performances.